anishmadan23/foundational_fsod/datasets/README.md

 # Prepare datasets
-We follow the basic guidelines provided in the [Detic codebase](https://github.com/facebookresearch/Detic/blob/main/datasets/README.md) to setup a dataset.
-We describe how to setup 2 datasets: [nuImages](https://nuscenes.org/nuimages) and [LVIS v0.5](https://www.lvisdataset.org/) .
-Using a custom dataset should be relatively simple: follow [detectron2 documentation](https://detectron2.readthedocs.io/en/latest/tutorials/datasets.html) to register a new dataset, and modify few-shot split generation script accordingly.
+We follow the basic guidelines provided in the [Detic codebase](https://github.com/facebookresearch/Detic/blob/main/datasets/README.md) to setup a new few-shot dataset.
+We describe how to setup [nuImages](https://nuscenes.org/nuimages) and [LVIS v0.5](https://www.lvisdataset.org/) below.
+To use a different custom dataset, follow the [detectron2 documentation](https://detectron2.readthedocs.io/en/latest/tutorials/datasets.html) to register a new dataset, and modify the few-shot split generation script accordingly.

 ## nuImages
-1.  **Download NuImages** : First, download nuImages dataset and place/soft-link it in `nuimages` as follows.
-We provide the [annotation files here](https://huggingface.co/anishmadan23/foundational_fsod/tree/main/nuimages_coco_fmt/annotations) converted in the COCO format for easy use with Detectron2 codebases.
-If the files are not accessible for some reason, one could also use convert to this format by using mmdetection3d(specifically by running [this file](https://github.com/open-mmlab/mmdetection3d/blob/main/tools/dataset_converters/nuimage_converter.py); follow the instructions [here](https://mmdetection3d.readthedocs.io/en/latest/user_guides/useful_tools.html#dataset-conversion))
+1.  **Download NuImages** : First, download the nuImages dataset and place/soft-link it in `nuimages`.
+We provide COCO-style [annotation files here](https://huggingface.co/anishmadan23/foundational_fsod/tree/main/nuimages_coco_fmt/annotations) for easy use with the Detectron2 codebases.
+To create these annotation files from scratch, please refer to the nuImages mmdetection3d data creation script (specifically by running [this file](https://github.com/open-mmlab/mmdetection3d/blob/main/tools/dataset_converters/nuimage_converter.py); follow the instructions [here](https://mmdetection3d.readthedocs.io/en/latest/user_guides/useful_tools.html#dataset-conversion))
 ```
 $REPOSITORY_ROOT/data/datasets/
     nuimages/